tdegeus/mate-cluster/pages/linux_bash.rst

 Linux
 #####

-Both the Noise and Furnace clusters run on `CentOS <http://www.centos.org>`_, which is a so called Linux Operating System (OS).
-Other examples of operating systems are Windows or Mac OS.
+Most clusters run on a Linux Operating System (OS).
+For example the *noise*, *furnace*, and *rng* clusters run on `CentOS <http://www.centos.org>`_.
+Other examples of operating systems are Windows or Mac OSx.
 Linux operating systems are also known as "Distributions" because they basically are a collection of software packages, which are "distributed" to the users.
-Other popular Linux distributions are: Ubuntu, Fedora and openSuse, but there are many more (see for example `distrowatch <http://www.distrowatch.com>`_ for an overview of all distributions).
+Other than CentOS, popular Linux distributions are: Ubuntu, Fedora and openSuse, but there are many more (see for example `distrowatch <http://www.distrowatch.com>`_ for an overview of all distributions).

 The (mis)use of the name
 ========================